 Plant-trapped women had to bear too many children; they were too abused, degraded and overworked to give their infants proper care.
 For example, prolonged breastfeeding was a natural method of pre-Plant Trap birth control, abandoned since.
 It also ensured that most infants would benefit from lavish attention and fondling during their first five years of life.

-Babies held at adult height would naturally assume an adult perspective of the world, much more readily than those that crawled along the ground or were wheeled ones.
-Fondled and carried aloft during their waking infancy, their bodies would have developed with stronger immunity, bones and musculature along with more extensive neural networks.
+Babies held at adult height would naturally assume an adult perspective of the world, more readily than those who crawled along the ground or were wheeled about.
+Fondled and carried aloft during their waking infancy, their bodies would have developed stronger immunity, bones and musculature along with more extensive neural networks.

-The Plant Trap took away these hunter-gatherer benefits through parental overwork, exhaustion and neglect.
-These problems were worsened by small village hydro-agriculture and its evermore-intensive labor requirements.
-They finally became unmanageable by free people when slave-driven hydraulic civilizations – the weapon organizations our historians love to praise – demanded corvée labor (korvay, “fatigue duty”, seasonal forced labor).
+The Plant Trap took back these hunter-gatherer benefits through parental overwork, exhaustion and neglect.
+Small village hydro-agriculture and its evermore-intensive labor requirements aggravated these problems.
+They became unmanageable by free people when slave-driven hydraulic civilizations – the weapon organizations our historians love to praise – demanded corvée labor (korvay, “fatigue duty”, seasonal forced labor).

-No matter how hard the toil of those caught up in the Plant Trap, terrible famines followed transient years of plenty.
-While hyper-fertility multiplied farming manpower, it also accelerated epidemics and high infant mortality made plagues inevitable by the dense populations that agriculture demanded.
-Eventually, over-cultivated ecosystems collapsed and famine followed close behind.
-Warfare turned into a favorite means of fine-tuning the reciprocating engine of population explosion and collapse.
+No matter how hard the toil of those caught up in the Plant Trap, famines followed transient years of plenty.
+While hyper-fertility multiplied farming manpower, it also accelerated epidemics and high infant mortality; such plagues became inevitable thanks to the dense populations that agriculture demanded.
+Eventually, over-cultivated ecosystems collapsed and famine followed along behind.
+Warfare became a favorite means of fine-tuning this reciprocating engine of population explosion and collapse.

 There ensued the split between Cain and Able, the herdsman and the farmer.
-Note that, as distinct from our bias, the farmer was found guilty in this story whose originators must have been biblical era herdsmen.
-The Bad Guy is always the Other in these stories, even though, from a psycho-statistical perspective, half of your potential friends are among the Others and a fraction of your real enemies, the psychopaths, among your own.
+Note that, as distinct from our bias, the farmer was found guilty in this story whose originators were biblical era herdsmen.
+The Bad Guy is always the Other in these stories, even though, from a psycho-statistical perspective, half of your potential friends will be among the Others and a fraction of your real enemies, the psychopaths, among your own.
 Please note.

 By the way, farm animals incubated most human epidemics.
 Pandemics had to wait for the urban world.
 Few diseases could jump from wild animals to hunter-gatherers and then spread beyond the initial infection site.
 Hunter-gatherers were too isolated from their fellows, compared to townfolk.

-I’m beginning to change my mind on this topic.
-The transmission of global pandemics via wild birds (as we’ve discovered with Avian Flu, West Nile Virus, etc.) could have struck these hunter-gatherers just as hard.
+I’m beginning to change my mind on that topic.
+The transmission of global pandemics via wild birds (as has been discovered with Avian Flu, West Nile Virus, etc.) could have struck these hunter-gatherers just as hard.
 In the absence of compulsive taboos forbidding them from eating infected species ‒ more easily caught on the fly or harvested once aground ‒ those birds would have presented as much of a death threat to hunter-gatherers as to townspeople.
 Given a sky filled with infected birds, and hunting grounds crawling with sick scavengers, the relative dispersal of hunter-gatherers compared to the cheek-by-jowl of city slickers, those factors would have been irrelevant to this epidemiological problem.
-Otherwise, ancient infections could have been dispersed by those filthy hypodermic needles in flight, mosquitoes.
+Otherwise, mosquitoes, those filthy flying hypodermic needles, could have dispersed ancient infections.

-Anyway, herdsmen were at their most miserable in late winter when their livestock was scrawny and least trade-worthy.
-At such times, herdsmen were sorely tempted to raid farm communities and rip off their known surpluses.
+Anyway, herdsmen were most miserable in late winter when their livestock was scrawny and least trade-worthy.
+At such times, herdsmen were sorely tempted to raid farm communities and rip off known surpluses.
 However, while raider mobs headed home laden down with loot, they were vulnerable to rapid pursuit, ambush and reprisal.
-According to O’Connell, they resorted to ultra-violence against the villagers so that their shock and grief would impede effective pursuit.
-The farmers’ horrified reaction was to fortify their village walls; and those fortified enclosures became pressure-cookers of social stress, pestilence and tyranny.
+According to O’Connell, they resorted to ultra-violence against the villagers so that their shock and grief would slow down pursuit.
+The farmers’ horrified reaction was to fortify their village walls, and those enclosures became pressure-cookers of social stress, pestilence and tyranny.
 Besides, fortified farmers began attacking unfortified neighbors.
 Eventually, every community got caught up in the bloody game.
 So concludes Mr. O’Connell.